 Melbourne-born Mark Benedict Coleridge, who turns 58 in September, will be installed next month in St Christopher's Cathedral as the sixth Archbishop of Canberra and Goulburn.
 He succeeds one of Australia's longest serving and most distinguished churchmen Archbishop Francis Carroll, who is retiring.
 Archbishop Coleridge visited Canberra after the announcement of his appoint ment and met with Archbishop Carroll, Auxiliary Bishop Pat Power, the Archdiocese's Council of Priests as well as print, television and radio journalists in a media conference at the Archbishop's House.
 In welcoming the appointment, Archbishop Carroll described his successor as "a deeply spiritual man with a personality and manner that puts people at ease". (see story Page 2).
-Archbishop Coleridge paid tribute to the "immense legacy" Archbishop Carroll was leav-

-He expressed his determination to be an archbishop who engaged the entire community, not only Catholics, and served city and country people of the Archdiocese.
-ABOVE: Archbishop Mark Coleridge (right) and Archbishop Francis Carroll field questions from the op of Canberra (area \$5,000, population media. the archetiocese of Methousene, Assessina, so since, 159,000, prioris 120, religious 218), Australia ordained a priest in 1974 and consecrated a bid resignation from the passonal care of the same t ABOVE: The official announcement from the Vatican.
-More stories, pictures Page 2.
+Archbishop Coleridge paid tribute to the "immense legacy" Archbishop Carroll was leaving He expressed his determination to be an archbishop who engaged the entire community, not only Catholics, and served city and country people of the Archdiocese.
+ABOVE: Archbishop Mark Coleridge (right) and Archbishop Francis Carroll field questions from the up of Canberra (area 88,000, population media. op-dect was been in Melbourne in 1948, he was nds Archhishop Francis Parrick Carroll, whos ng reached the age VATICAN CITY, JUN 19, 2006 (VIS) cepted, upon havi The archbish the archdiocese of Melbourne, Au the archeliocese of Methourne, Australian, ao area 139,000, privite 120, religious 218), Australia ordained a privite in 1974 and consecuted a biol resignation from the partoral care of the same t crated a bishop in 2002.
+He 35.18 10000 ese, the Holy Fal ABOVE: The official announcement from the Vatican.
+560,000, Catholics More stories, pictures Page 2.